tardis-sn/tardis/docs/running/tardis_widgets/using_widgets.rst

 Using Rangesilder
 -----------------
-The rangeslider is a long bar below the figure that allows you to zoom on a particular wavelength range in the long spectrum.
+The rangeslider is a long bar below the figure that allows you to zoom in on a particular wavelength range in the long spectrum.

 .. image:: ../images/line_info_spectrum_rangeslider.gif